 Cordycepin is an immunoregulatory active ingredient of

 Am J Chin Med.
-2008; Zhou X, Luo L, Dressel W, Krumbiegel D. Laboratory for Paediatric Immunology and Infectious Diseases, Children's Hospital, Johannes Gutenberg University of Mainz, Mainz, Germany.
+2008.
+Laboratory for Paediatric Immunology and Infectious Diseases, Children's Hospital, Johannes Gutenberg University of Mainz, Mainz, Germany.

 We have reported that cordycepin, increased interleukin (IL)-10 expression, decreased IL-2 expression and suppressed T lymphocyte activity.
 In the present study, we further characterized the regulatory effects of cordycepin on human immune cells.
 Moreover, a traditional Chinese drug, Cordyceps sinensis (CS) that contains cordycepin, was also investigated.
 Our results led to the opinion that cordycepin and CS pleiotropically affected the actions of immune cells and cytokine network in a similar fashion.
 Cordycepin could be an important immunoregulatory active ingredient in Cordyceps sinensis.
 In addition, CS may contain substances which possess synergism with cordycepin, as CS showed a higher efficiency in the production of IL-10 and IL-2 than cordycepin.
 However, merits of these effects in pharmacology and clinical medicine have yet to be proven and the precise mechanism of these immune regulatory actions should be researched.